Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

 > for Banner Saga 2, Steam version 2.59.01 / GOG version 2.61.02

-Drake's & YaK's Fixpack for BS2 is a QoL mod for Banner Saga 2, build on top of the original unofficial patch by YaK of all Trades (YaK#2186) and Drake713.
+Drake's & YaK's Fixpack for BS2 is a legacy-support mod for Banner Saga 2, build on top of the original unofficial patch by YaK of all Trades (YaK#2186) and Drake713.

 The mod corrects bugs, inconsistencies and typos in the video game Banner Saga 2 by Stoic Studios.
 It also restores some never-before-seen cut-content and features various QoL improvements.